technomancy/bussard/manual.md

 where you can interact directly with your ship's onboard computer.
 By default a single line is shown, which displays either the current line of input (if applicable) or the last line of output.
-Pressing `ctrl-enter` toggles the full repl, which allows you to scroll through the previous output.
+Pressing ctrl-` toggles the full repl, which allows you to scroll through the previous output.
 While the full repl is active, the piloting controls for your ship will be unavailable.
 Enter any Lua code into the REPL to have it evaluated.
 See the API section below to